lmstock/studious-invention/ReadMe.txt

 	*DO THIS NEXT*

+		Salvage
+			add soldering iron
+			re-add misc

+		Assembly
 			restructure assemblies
+				readd to salvaging
-		style up terminal / overhaul messages
+			styles to terminal / overhaul messages
 			ads should work on all pages

+		Repairs

 	more ads
 		Cherry ad slots